Antimatter: Preservation

 Antimatter cannot be stored in a container made of ordinary matter because antimatter reacts with any matter it touches, annihilating itself and an equal amount of the container.
 Antimatter in the form of charged particles can be contained by a combination of electric and magnetic fields, in a device called a Penning trap.
 This device cannot, however, contain antimatter that consists of uncharged particles, for which atomic traps are used.
 In particular, such a trap may use the dipole moment (electric or magnetic) of the trapped particles.
 At high vacuum, the matter or antimatter particles can be trapped and cooled with slightly off-resonant laser radiation using a magneto-optical trap or magnetic trap.
 Small particles can also be suspended with optical tweezers, using a highly focused laser beam.

-In 2011, CERN scientists were able to preserve antihydrogen for approximately 17 minutes.
 The record for storing antiparticles is currently held by the TRAP experiment at CERN: antiprotons were kept in a Penning trap for 405 days.
-A proposal was made in 2018 to develop containment technology advanced enough to contain a billion anti-protons in a portable device to be driven to another lab for further experimentation.
+CERN scientists have demonstrated the transportation of 92 antiprotons for a distance of about five miles using BASE-STEP, a 1000 kg truck-mounted cryogenic Penning trap apparatus, paving the way for practical shipments of antimatter to other institutions for study.